 many different recipes based on all of the above types, including my industry large-scale

 recipes for those that would like them.
 Sources are listed at the bottom.

 A note for the recipe

-ingredients: If not specified always use unsalted butter.
+ingredients and procedures: If not specified always use unsalted butter.
 Sift the powdered

 from "Wedding Cakes You Can Make: Designing, Baking, and Decorating